 Barriers to healthcare

-Data from the Albanian Institute of Public Health suggests that cervical cancer is the second most common cancer in women after breast cancer.
+Cervical cancer is the 4th most common female cancer in women aged 15 to 44 years in Albania.
 Although Albania has a national cervical cancer screening programme, it is not widely promoted, and the service is not always available.
 Relying on the traditional method of screening – the Pap smear – further complicates women’s access, as the majority of health centers lack basic equipment and resources including gynaecological beds and specialist gynaecologists.
 The long processing times from the initial test to receiving the results adds further complication to women seeking cervical cancer screening.
 The situation worsens when it comes to rural areas, where 45 percent of the population lives.
 Many women also face financial barriers when it comes to accessing healthcare.

 Increasing women’s access